JaviMerino/direnv/README.md

 ### Loading layered .envrc

-Lets say you have the following `.envrc`s
+Lets say you have the following structure:

 - `/a/.envrc`
 - `/a/b/.envrc`